jveitchmichaelis/edgetpu-yolo/readme.md

 * Packages are easily installable on embedded platforms such as the Google Coral Dev board and the Jetson Nano. **It should also work on any platform that an EdgeTPU can be connected to, e.g. Desktop.**
 * This repository uses the Jetson Nano as an example, but the code should be transferrable given the few dependencies required
   * Setup instructions are given for the Coral, but these are largely based on Google's guidelines and are not tested as I didn't have access to a dev board at time of writing.
-* tflite export is taken from https://github.com/zldrobit/yolov5:
+* tflite export is taken from https://github.com/ultralytics/yolov5/blob/master/models/tf.py
-  * These models have the detection layer built-in as a custom Keras layer.
+  * These models have the detection step built-in as a custom Keras layer.
 This provides a significant speed boost, but does mean that larger models are unable to compile.
 * **Speed benchmarks are good**: you can expect 24 fps using the EdgeTPU on a Jetson Nano for a 224 px input.
   * You can easily swap in a different model/input size, but larger/smaller models are going to vary in runtime and accuracy.
   * The workaround for exporting a 416 px model is to use an older runtime version where the transpose operation is not supported.
 This significantly slows model performance because then the `Detect` stage must be run as a CPU operation.
 See [bogdannedelcu](https://github.com/bogdannedelcu/yolov5-export-to-coraldevmini)'s solution for an example of this.